jmmorgan/trumpbot2016/README.md

 * Try to treat TemplateContentNode implementations as immutables (limit setting of ivars to initializer)
 * Look into organizing AIML files in a way that makes more logical and/or intuitive sense for TrumpBot.
 * Add selenium tests or request tests for chat UI.
-* Post a random line to Twitter on a regular basis (once every few hours)
 * Look into better leveraging `<think>` and `<learn>` elements to make TrumpBot more engaging and 'intelligent'.